bankymondial/Placement-Prediction/README.md

 | **Test Recall**          | 0.7488                  | 0.6869                | N/A               | N/A                        |
 | **Test F1 Score**        | 0.7307                  | 0.7189                | N/A               | N/A                        |
 | **Test ROC AUC**         | 0.8572                  | 0.8608                | N/A               | N/A                        |

-**Best Model Summary**

-**Logistic Regression** is the best-performing model overall, with the highest scores across *Validation Accuracy*, *Recall*, *F1 Score*, and *ROC AUC*.
-It consistently outperforms other models on these key metrics, especially in *recall*, which is crucial for identifying placed students (the minority class). **Gradient Boosting** comes close in test set performance, particularly with its higher Test Accuracy and Test ROC AUC, but Logistic Regression provides a better overall balance between precision and recall.

-**Most Important Features Model** also performed well, with high recall (0.7648) and F1 score (0.7483) on the validation set, but it didn't surpass Logistic Regression in key metrics.

 ____________________________________________________________________________________________________________________________________________________